 - Boehringer Ingelheim on its back to back asset-swap transactions in consumer healthcare and animal healthcare products with Sanofi

-- Comcast on its GBP 26 billion bid for Sky UK
+- Comcast on its GBP 26 billion acquisition of Sky UK

 - London Stock Exchange Group on its acquisitions of LCH.Clearnet and Russell Investments